-If you do not use the author's name in your writing, the author and year are placed in brackets at the end of the statement, as follows.
+If you do not use the author’s name in your writing, the author and year are placed in brackets at the end of the statement, for example:

 Recording personal achievements can be used a reflective tool and can help an individual identify their own skills and expertise (Cottrell, 2015).

-If you are using the author's name in your writing, you would add the year in brackets following the surname, as follows:
+If you are using the author’s name in your writing, you would add the year in brackets following the surname, for example:

 Cottrell (2015) suggests that recording personal achievements can be used as a reflective tool and can help an individual identify their own skills and expertise.